Upgrade Microsoft Access with a VB6 Front-End

 Note that Microsoft Access will need to be purchased for each user.

 Convert the Front-End to VB.Net

 VB.Net is now completely stable.
 Development time is comparable to Microsoft Access – and you will have the best and most efficient software.
-The new VB.Net system can be phased in and run in parallel with the old VB6 Front-End.
+The new VB.Net Application can be phased in and run in parallel with the old VB6 Front-End.
 This allows the conversion to be completely under control – evolutionary development, rather than a "big bang" development.